BlueDragon747/BlueDragon747/README.md

 ### Welcome thanks for dropping by 👋
 ### Lead Blockchain developer for the BlakeStream network since 2013
 ### BlakeStream merged mine pool operator since 2014
-### Lead designer and developer for BlakeZone games *in active redevelopment from Unity3D to Godot
+### Lead designer and developer for BlakeZone games *in active redevelopment In Godot 4.x
 ### Core roles: Architect, Analyst, Maintainer, Games Design/Production, DevOps
 ### if you like or find any of the repositories I have worked on useful hit the star button thanks 😄
 ### improvements are most welcome feel free to open a PR 👯